 Tickets and booking

-Tickets for disabled people cost £16 in all our theatres - whenever you visit or wherever you choose to sit.
-If you require the services of a companion their ticket will also be £16.
+Tickets for disabled people cost £16 in the Royal Shakespeare Theatre and the Swan Theatre - whenever you visit or wherever you choose to sit.
+If you require the services of a companion, their ticket will also be £16.

 You can book tickets by:

 - Calling our Access booking line on 01789 403436

 - In person at the Box Office

 - Emailing us a form with your requirements.
 To reach this form, go to the performance you wish to come to and select the form at the bottom of the page as you buy your tickets.

 - Visit our Assisted Performances page for a list of our next assisted performances

 Advance booking is recommended if wheelchair accessible seats are required due to limited availability.

 There are accessible toilets on each floor of the Royal Shakespeare Theatre and two on the ground floor of the Swan Theatre.
 Please note that our toilets do not contain hoist systems.